regebro/hovercraft/docs/presentations.rst

 Hovercraft! syntax
 ------------------

 Presentations are reStructuredText files.
-TODO: Find links for good reStructuredText manuals.
 If you are reading this documentation from the source code, then you are looking at a reStructuredText document already.

 It's fairly simple, you underline headings to mark them as headings::